Generic Name: clomiphene (KLOE mih feen)

 Using clomiphene for longer than 3 treatment cycles may increase your risk of developing an ovarian tumor.
 Ask your doctor about your specific risk.

 Fertility treatment may increase your chance of having multiple births (twins, triplets).
 These are high-risk pregnancies both for the mother and the babies.
-Talk to your doctor if you have concerns about this risk.
+Ask your doctor about this risk.